Home Microsoft Windows Server 2008 and Server 2008 R2

 The next step is to configure the DHCP server scopes and options.

-DISCLAIMER: All advice, tips, guides and other information on this website is provided as-is with no warranty or guarantee.
-While most information is correct to the best of my knowledge, I am not reponsible for any issues that may arise in using the information, and you do so at your own risk.
-As always before doing anything; check, double check, test and always make a backup.
+TweetAll advice, installation/configuration how to guides, troubleshooting and other information on this website are provided as-is with no warranty or guarantee.
+Whilst the information provided is correct to the best of my knowledge, I am not reponsible for any issues that may arise using this information, and you do so at your own risk.
+As always before performing anything; check, double check, test and always ensure you have a backup.